 Any successful startup needs a savvy designer at some point, though it’s not one of the first positions to fill for a tech startup.
 One of the reasons why is that most developers can handle basic mockups and sketches.
 If not, designers are always available via contract work.
 A startup may eventually find the perfect designer, but this often happens when a clear vision establishes itself and the designer’s tastes align.
 Some designers also charge early based on UI/UX, which can be wasteful for a new startup.

 Crowdsource Valuable Data and Insights

-Just like investor relations can start in the extremely early stages of a startup, so can crowdsourcing useful consumer data.
+Just as investor relations can start in the extremely early stages of a startup, so can crowdsourcing useful consumer data.
 Today’s abundance of social media platforms makes asking polls and questions easier than ever, with many people willing to provide free insight.
-Ask consumers about their opinions on recent trends in a relevant niche, or about how they perceive strengths/weaknesses of competitors in the niche.
+Ask consumers about their opinions on recent trends in a relevant niche, or about how they perceive the strengths/weaknesses of competitors in the niche.
 Collect and analyze this data, moving onto different questions each week.
 In addition to compiling data, consumers will feel like you value their opinions and are a part of the startup process.

 Hire the Right Way

 Hiring a quality team may sound like a no-brainer, though not enough startups put ample thought into the hiring process.
 In a tech startup especially, it’s worthwhile to consider the many distinctions between a startup and a corporation.
 A startup is starting from the beginning, so bumps in the road are imminent.
 As a result, entrepreneurs should prepare to stay very late and go the extra mile.
 Seek out employees with a similar level of passion, knowing that the startup’s potential growth is reason enough to put in additional work.